 Another way to increase college savings is to use Upromise, which is a free rewards program that pays cash rewards which can be used for college savings.
 You can also link your Upromise account to a Sallie Mae Savings Account for a bonus rewards program, good for an annual 10% bonus on rewards earnings.

 Additional college savings information.
 You should compare 529 plans and Coverdell ESAs before opening an account to determine which plan is the best option for your child’s college savings account.
 Here is more information about opening a 529 College Savings Plan and opening a Coverdell ESA Plan.

 I’m a firm believer that every child should have a savings account.
-We opened one for my daughter a week after we brought her home from the hospital and have been making regular contributions to it ever since then.
+We opened one for my daughter a week after we brought her home from the hospital and received her Social Security Card.
+We have been making regular contributions to it ever since then.
 Once she is older we will work with her to better understand how savings works.

 How to make savings painless.
 In addition to giving your children hands on experiences, you can set up an automatic transfer.
 Again, something small, like $25 per month can make a big difference over several years.
 Many online savings accounts make it easy link a child’s bank account with their parent’s account and set up automatic transfers.

 Put cash gifts into savings.
 Most children don’t have large spending needs.
 So it’s easy to deposit cash gifts from friends or relatives.
 As children get older, they will naturally want to spend their gifts.
 So you can allow them to make more decisions as they mature.
 You can let them spend the money all at once, suggest they save a portion and spend a portion, or any combination.
 The key is saving when possible, but also allowing your children the opportunity to gain experiences, and even make mistakes.
 It’s better they make money mistakes and learn from them while they are young, versus making them for greater stakes when they are older!